 You may have heard that teeth whitening is not healthy for teeth in the long run, and can cause undesirable side effects like teeth sensitivity.
-For these reasons, many patients steer away from this procedure - especially in-office ones.
-As a dentist who has performed countless teeth whitening procedures, this fear, in my opinion, is exaggerated and unwarranted.
-Let me explain.
+For these reasons, many patients steer away from this procedure—especially in-office ones.
+As a dentist who has performed countless teeth whitening procedures, I believe that this fear is exaggerated and unwarranted.

 Some tooth sensitivity after a tooth whitening procedure is absolutely normal.
-More than 50% of patients1 experience mild sensitivity that goes away after a few days.
+More than 50% of patients experience mild sensitivity that goes away after a few days.

 Why do teeth become sensitive after whitening?

-Change to a sensitive teeth toothpaste3 or gel at least one week before the teeth whitening treatment.
-These special toothpastes and gels are able to cover up the dentinal tubules or desensitise the nerve endings in the dentinal tubules.
+- Switch to a sensitive teeth toothpaste or gel at least one week before the teeth whitening treatment.
+These special toothpastes and gels can cover up the dentinal tubules or desensitize the nerve endings in the dentinal tubules.